Bie Tingfang: Biography

 Bie was born into a poor peasantry family in Neixiang County, Nanyang, Henan in 1883.
 After numerous persecutions by the local landlords, Bie was forced into joining one of the gangs of bandits.
 Unlike other bandits, Bie Tingfang had a great ambition and used this opportunity to his advantage by becoming a local Robin Hood for the poor.
 At the same time, Bie Tingfang also realized that in order to dominate the region, he must obtain the support of local landlords as well.
 Luckily, the most powerful landlords were not at good terms with those less powerful landlords who persecuted Bie, so Bie carefully cultivated his good relationships with the largest local warlords by orchestrating a ghost event.

 The largest local landlord Zhou had a serious family problem: his fourth concubine committed suicide by hanging herself because she could not take Zhou's wife's pressure.
 Bie Tingfang ordered his followers to hide outside the windows of the rooms of Zhou's residence, faking the crying of the dead concubine, which threatened the wife, who was directly responsible for the concubine's death.
-Zhou's wife obviously had nerve break-down and Zhou was disparate to find a solution.
+Zhou's wife obviously had nerve break-down and Zhou was desperate to find a solution.
 Bie Tingfang offered his service to rid of the fourth concubine's ghost from Zhou's residence, and after an elaborate ceremony, Bie Tingfang begun his so-called supernatural services by acting alone, while others were only too happy to oblige.
 Bie Tingfang entered the room in which the fourth concubine hanged herself and then the wife's bedroom, and soon reappeared, claiming the ghost was destroyed for good.
 The ghostly crying of the fourth concubine stopped the very same night (Of course, Bie had simply ordered his followers to stop).